-What To Look For When Buying A Filter For 29/30/40 Gallon Aquarium
+What To Look For When Buying A Filter For 30 Gallon Aquarium

-There are filters built specifically for certain tank sizes, and this is important to understand for starters.
+There are filters explicitly built for certain tank sizes, and this is important to understand for starters.
 This is so because they are made to utilize and work on the tank sizes they are specified for.
-They are not too hard or too small in the right tank, which means that they would just put out the right amount of power thus focusing on your tank’s maintenance needs.
+They are not too hard or too small in the right tank, which means they would just put out the right amount of power thus focusing on your tank’s maintenance needs.

-As a seasoned enthusiast, I have taken it upon myself to create this simple list in order for beginners to have a framework of choosing the right filter for your aquarium, be it the 29 gallon, 30 gallon, or the 40 gallon tank.
+As a seasoned enthusiast, I have taken it upon myself to create this simple list in order for beginners to have a framework of choosing the right filter for their aquarium, be it the 29 gallon, 30 gallon, or the 40 gallon tank.

 The Right Size

 Aside from considering the space for aesthetic purposes, you should also consider the filter’s size for the space they need for utilized filtering.
-There are some powerful 30 gallon fish tank filters that are to be placed under the gravel in order to maximize its work, while there are also some that are placed on the walls.
+There are some powerful 30 gallon fish tank filters that are to be placed under the gravel in order to maximize their work, while there are also some that are placed on the walls.
 If you do not want to give up swimming space for your little fish friends, then maybe you could opt for the HOB or hang-on-back type filters.

 The Filter’s Maintenance